 Most people never look past the first page of results.
 This means that falling to the second page is almost as bad as being on the tenth page.
 Given that the vast majority of people begin online by using a search engine, this is not something any successful website can afford.

 Search Engine Optimisation (or SEO) is the key to landing a prime position on the front page.
 However, competing with big businesses who have monopolised all the most popular words and phrases can be more than a little intimidating.
 That is not even mentioning all the other businesses and blogs out there who are fighting for the same position.
-You can make use of a specialist seo agency like RD Internet who can help you get your website on the first page of Google, or you can try and do it yourself with a little research and knowledge.
+You can make use of a specialist seo agency like RD Internet who provide seo in Cardiff and can help you get your website on the first page of Google, or you can try and do it yourself with a little research and knowledge.

 There are several relatively simple tips and tricks that can give anyone the edge they need.
 The reason why everyone is not taking advantage of these techniques is that they are not the most intuitive since it involves working with the inherent disadvantages rather than trying to get rid of them.